kowaalczyk/latte/README.md

 Frontend module handles most of the heavy tasks, and because no backend optimizations are implemented yet the `backend` module consists of the single `backend::compiler` submodule.

-The [compiler structure](src/backend/compiler.rs) implements a `AstVisitor` pattern (trait implementation for compiler is defined [here](src/backend/compiler/visitor.rs)) that walks the abstract syntax tree and assembles the program into a list of LLVM statements.
+The compiler is separated into 3 structures, responsible for compiling entire `Program`, single `Class` and single `Function`.
+Most of the logic (expression and statement compilation) is implemented in [FunctionCompiler](src/backend/compiler/function.rs).
+The rest of the logic is also implemented in the [compiler submodule](src/backend/compiler/mod.rs).
-These statements are a part of the compiler internal representation format (defined [here](src/backend/compiler/ir.rs)), and implement the `Display` trait (implementation defined [here](src/backend/compiler/display.rs)) that allows to represent them as LLVM IR instructions during string conversion.
+Output of the compiler structures uses internal representation format (defined [here](src/backend/compiler/ir.rs)), which implements the `Display` trait (implementation defined [here](src/backend/compiler/display.rs)) that allows to convert it directly to LLVM IR instructions during string conversion.

+To allow easy management of dependencies, such as next number of free llvm register or local environment, I separated this logic into `Context` classes, defined in [context submodule](src/backend/context/mod.rs).

+The part I found the trickiest and most error-prone is correct generation of LLVM PHI nodes - to help myself with that process I defined `BlockBuilder` class that is responsible for adding instructions to the block, and keeping track of their numbering in case it needs to be altered - which is also triggered automatically as soon as the block ends.
+The instructions are re-mapped to use new register numbers after phi nodes are added, and sometimes (esp. in case of loops) the same mapping has to apply to other blocks.
+To do this, I added `MapEntities` trait that performs this task.
+Implementation of this trait, as well as `BlockBuilder` class can be found [here](src/backend/builder.rs).

+Other implementation details are documented in individual files.

 **Public interface**